-- 1. Training for high demand occupations that lead to industry certified credentials, as defined in partnership with regional businesses and industries, including STEM-H opportunities. - 2.
-TRRC scholarships and tuition assistance. - 3.
-Efforts to retain and retrain existing employees and recruit new employees and their spouses into the region to support high demand jobs. - 4.
-Training for K-12 educators that increase their skills and knowledge regarding career training and opportunities within the Tobacco Region. - 5.
-Work-based education such as internships, apprenticeships and on-the-job training programs. - 6.
-Training and support for small businesses and entrepreneurs.
+- 1. Capital support for the creation of training programs for high demand occupations that lead to industry certified credentials, as defined in partnership with regional businesses and industries, including STEM-H opportunities. - 2.
+TRRC tuition assistance at both 2-year and 4-year institutions. - 3.
+Training for K-12 educators that increases their skills and knowledge regarding career training and opportunities within the Tobacco Region. - 4.
+Work-based education such as internships, apprenticeships and on-the-job training programs.